ServiceInnovationLab/serviceinnovationlab.github.io/README.md

 The status content (html, css, js, images) is then commited to the master branch.
 Github Pages is configured for this repo to serve from the master branch.

-Note: Github Pages for organisaions must be served from the `master` branch.
-At this time the branch name if not configurable.
+Note: Github Pages for organisations must be served from the `master` branch.
+At this time the branch name is not configurable.